raspberrypilearning/pick-your-favourite/en/quiz1/question_2.md

   --- feedback ---

-  In this example the selectos are the wrong way around, `slot-1` is a class and `trex` is an id.
+  In this example, the selectors are the wrong way around. `slot-1` is a class and `trex` is an ID.

   --- /feedback ---